SupLinux/perfci/README.md

 -   **Resource monitors**  -  This is a Drop-down box

 which can add nmon monitor to monitor the machine performace  when you launch a test.you shounld input your ssh key and password to these label （suggest to use Fingerprint way to identify to avoid secret leak）.
--   **Report Generation** -  This part is use perfchart programm to generate report , you should configure Perfcharts command	use the docker way.
+-   **Report Generation** -  This part is using perfchart programm to generate report , you should configure Perfcharts command	use the docker way.
 ### Advanced configuration

 To see the advanced configuration for the plugin, first click on